-These FHWA directed tests are not intended to represent the performance of systems when impacted by every vehicle type or every impact condition existing on the roadway.
-This system is tested only to the test matrix criteria of NCHRP 350 as approved by FHWA.
+These NCHRP Report 350 tests are not intended to represent the performance of systems when impacted by every vehicle type or every impact condition existing on the roadway.
+This system is tested to the test matrix criteria of NCHRP 350 tests as approved by FHWA.

-Valtir expressly disclaims any warranty or liability for injury or damage to persons or property resulting from any impact, collision or harmful contact with products, other vehicles, or nearby hazards or objects by any vehicle, object or person, whether or not the products were assembled in consultation with Valtir or by third parties.
+Valtir expressly disclaims any warranty or liability from injury or damage to persons or property resulting from any impact, collision or harmful contact with products, other vehicles, or nearby hazards or objects by any vehicle, object or person, whether or not the products were assembled in consultation with Valtir or by third parties.

-The BarrierGate[®] system is intended to be assembled, delineated, and maintained in accordance with specific state and federal guidelines.
+The system is intended to be assembled and maintained in accordance with specific state and federal guidelines.
 The appropriate highway authority approved engineer should be careful to properly select, assemble, and maintain the product.
-Site lay out, vehicle population type; speed, traffic direction and visibility are important elements that require evaluation in the selection of a highway product.
+Careful evaluation of site layout, traffic speed/type, direction, and visibility are some of the elements that require evaluation by the highway authority in the selection of a highway product.
+For example, curbs could cause an untested effect on an impacting vehicle.